jawerty/backlog/README.md

   }
 }
 ```

 As you see above, the encoded key has a value of the encoded text of the source file you backed up.

 ### Retrieving your backups
 The encoded key is a compressed version of your code.
-In order to retrieve this code in a new file, you must run this line in your code.
+In order to retrieve this code in a new file, you must run this line in your code. **If your backed up code was the 2nd index in the log file, as seen above, then retrieving the code would look like this.

 ```
 backlog.retrieve(2, 'back.log');